 3. Boiled Potatoes

 Potatoes can help firm up your dog’s stools, and they’re also pretty easy to digest.

 Unfortunately for your dog, you’ll need to skip all of the delicious fats or seasonings that often accompany potatoes, including butter or salt.
-Just serve ‘em plain and cut into bite-sized pieces.
+Just serve ‘em plain and cut into bite-sized pieces for your canine companion.

 4. Pumpkin Puree

 Canned pumpkin puree (or boiled pumpkin or butternut squash) is a great home remedy for your dog’s intestinal issues.
-It’s basically a silver bullet for treating simple diarrhea.
+It’s basically a silver bullet for treating canine diarrhea.
 Pumpkin is full of soluble fiber, which helps to absorb some of the fluid your dog’s intestines, as well as insoluble fiber, which provides bulk for your dog’s poop.

 Some dogs will eat pumpkin puree directly from a spoon, but others don’t seem particularly fond of the taste.
 But fortunately, it doesn’t take much pumpkin to have the desired effect.
-Recommended “dosages” differ, but you’re generally talking about a teaspoon or two of pumpkin puree for little dogs and a couple of tablespoons for big pups for a couple of days.
+Recommended “dosages” differ, but you’re generally talking about adding a teaspoon or two of pumpkin puree to your dog’s food for little puppers and a few tablespoons for big pups for a couple of days.

 If your dog doesn’t like the taste of pumpkin (mine is definitely not a fan), you can mix it in with one of the other foods recommended above or her normal food.
 Pumpkin has a pretty strong odor and flavor, so start with a small amount to avoid spooking her.

 Always keep a can of pumpkin puree in the pantry.
 You can usually find it on one of the bottom shelves in the baking section of your local grocery store.